 While Medford does have several ice cream and frozen yogurt restaurants, it does not have any gelato focused restaurants (Yelp, n.d.).
 Gelato is like ice cream but has a couple differences that ultimately result in a cleaner or stronger flavor.
 First, gelato is made with more milk than cream allowing the flavor to not be muddied by the stronger flavor of cream.
 It is also turned at a slower speed than ice cream resulting in less air being mixed into the custard and a denser product overall (Poon, 2015).

-Because of a stronger, denser product, people are able to enjoy a smaller helping, while still satisfying a sweet tooth (Bloom, 2016).
+Because of a stronger, denser, product people are able to enjoy a smaller helping, while still satisfying a sweet tooth (Bloom, 2016).
 By focusing on fresh, natural, locally-sourced products when possible, the gelato parlor will be able to distinguish itself from competitors and offer a compelling option for consumers who want to enjoy cold treats while also being mindful of their health.

 Industry Analysis